eternalyperplxed/eternalyperplxed.github.io/index.md

 tite: Welcome to Security Duct Tape!
 layout: default
 ---
+# Welcome to Security Duct Tape!
-## Security Duct Tape is intended to be a place where I write about the world of information/cyber security, both at a technical guidance level as well as at a "philosophical" level.
+Security Duct Tape is intended to be a place where I write about the world of information/cyber security, both at a technical guidance level as well as at a "philosophical" level.
 Most things will have opinions and biases baked in, but I'll try to acknowledge them as best I can.
 If you want to know more, feel free to reach out.